kerriegeil/NMSU-USDA-ARS-AI-Workshops/learn.md

 unzip '*.zip'
 ```

-If you are following this tutorial after the workshop has ended and the NMSU-AI-WORKSHOP shared folder no longer exists, do the following:
+Note: If you are following this tutorial after the workshop has ended and the NMSU-AI-WORKSHOP shared folder no longer exists, do the following:
 - Download and untar the image data to your local machine with the laptop instructions above
 - Zip both folders of data (on Windows: right click > Send to > Compressed (zipped) folder)
 - Login to Ceres with JupyterHub and upload the zip files (the larger zip will take a few minutes).
 The upload button is on the JupyterLab navigation pane between the New Folder icon and the Refresh File List icon